tbfe-de/viva-tcl/README.md

 ## Future Directions

-Surely there are still errors in the presentation - from typos to duplicated or missing words, and maybe some could be improved (I'm not a native speaker of the English language).
+Surely there are still errors in the presentation - from typos to duplicated or missing words, and maybe some wording could be improved too.
+(I'm not a native speaker of the English language).

 If you want to point out errors or have ideas for improvments, feel free to get touch with me.